 Why Do We Hold Your Personal Data and On What Legal Grounds?

 We hold and use your ordinary personal data for a number of reasons and Data Protection law specifies the legal grounds on which we can hold and use personal data.
 Most commonly, we rely on one or more of the following legal grounds when we process your personal data:

 - Communication.
-To communicate with you regarding the Services, including to provide you important notices regarding changes to our Terms and also to address your requests, inquiries, and complaints.
-We may send strictly necessary communications, including emails, even if you have opted out of receiving other Kavli UK Ltd emails or communications.
+To communicate with you regarding any products or services, including to provide you important notices regarding changes to our Terms and also to address your requests, inquiries, and complaints.
+We may send strictly necessary communications, including emails, even if you have opted out of receiving other Castle MacLellan emails or communications.
 These types of communications do not require consent.
-We also process your Personal Data for our legitimate interests when you communicate with us,
+We also process your Personal Data for our legitimate interests when you communicate with us.

 - Responding to Your Requests.
 To respond to your feedback, whether it be a suggestion, complaint or any other communication you initiate.
 This could include using your address to write to you as a follow up to contact with us.

 - Compliance with Law and Public Safety.
 To assist in the investigation of suspected illegal or wrongful activity, including tracking and sharing information with other entities for fraud, loss, and crime prevention purposes.
 To protect and defend our rights and property, or the rights or safety of third parties.

 - Improvement and Development.
 To develop, provide, enhance, and improve our products and services and your experience.
 When we collect, use, or otherwise leverage cookies, device IDs, Location Data, data from the environment, and other tracking technologies.
 When you connect with us through social media.
 For internal purposes related to certain research, analytics, innovation, testing, monitoring, customer communication, risk management, and administrative purposes.

 - Enforcement.
 To enforce the terms covered in this Policy, our Terms & Conditions, or the Terms & Conditions of any specific competition or promotion.